 Do You Use Google Products?

-Let’s face it: Google makes it easy to use their applications and services.
+Let’s face it: Google makes it easy to use its applications and services.

 First, they’re free.
 Second, they’re available wherever you are through almost any internet-connected device.
 Third, well: we’re back to the free thing again.